vechain/thor-devkit.py/README.md

 delegated_tx = transaction.Transaction(delegated_body)

-# Indicate it is a delegated hash.
+# Indicate it is a delegated Transaction using VIP-191.
 assert delegated_tx.is_delegated() == True

 # Sender